Pa04rth/Hashnode-Blog/draft-6859664da7a7abcbb7ff611e.md

 *“Sure, ChatGPT can write your essay.
 But can it file your tax return end-to-end?”*

+I know we’re too good at explaining things to AI, but AI is not just meant for chit-chat.
+One of the main goals of evolving AI was to increase productivity and reduce time spent on work that can easily be done by us humans.

+So now, we need a solution that not only talks, but also plans, executes, updates, and stores.
+Let me draw a clear line between the old Generative AI and the new Agentic AI —

 **<mark>Generative AI</mark> :**

 * Trained on huge datasets to **generate content** (text, images, code)